2001–02 NCAA Division I men's ice hockey season

 The 2001–02 NCAA Division I men's ice hockey season began on October 5, 2001, and concluded with the 2002 NCAA Division I Men's Ice Hockey Tournament's championship game on April 6, 2002, at the Xcel Energy Center in Saint Paul, Minnesota.
 This was the 55th season in which an NCAA ice hockey championship was held and is the 108th year overall where an NCAA school fielded a team.

+Season Outlook

 Pre-season polls

-The top 15 from USCHO.com/CBS College Sports and the top 15 from USA Today/American Hockey Magazine.
+The top teams in the nation as ranked before the start of the season.

+The U.S. College Hockey Online poll was voted on by coaches, media, and NHL scouts.
+The USA Today/American Hockey Magazine poll was voted on by coaches and media.